GJT-34/dc-metro/README.md

-[I'm reworking the code for this right now, including an upgrade to CircuitPython 10.
-Until it's ready, don't follow the instructions on this page.]

 # WMATA Metro Train Board

 This project contains the source code to create your own Washington Metropolitan Area Transit Authority (WMATA) Metro Train Board.
 It was written using CircuitPython targeting the [Adafruit Matrix Portal S3](https://www.adafruit.com/product/5778) and 64x32 RGB LED matrices.
 Features include: